pyaf/siim-acr-pneumothorax-segmentation/README.md

 dice, dice_pos, dice_neg: 0.69/57, 0.53/48, 0.85/0.73 ------- LB: 0.83

 *Why is there such a huge discrepancy in val dice score and LB?*
+- because of the sampled dataset I'm training on.

 Gotta use NIH chest xray dataset.